qlassalle/ElementsRecorderFront/README.md

 # TODO
-* handle creation failure
-* use DI correctly for ArticleService
 * Delete should become its own component delete article should show confirmation + be in a separate div to stop going on details page + show a toast to indicate if deletion worked or not.